Airboat: Military use

 Airboats are used by various militaries and border patrols around the world as well as by the U.S. Coast Guard.
 In addition to the use of airboats by the British Army in the Mesopotamian Campaign of WWI and by the Soviet Union in the Eastern Front of WWII, airboats have been used by the US Army and Iraqi security forces in the Vietnam and Iraq wars, respectively.

 During the Vietnam War the Hurricane Aircat airboat was used by U.S. Special Forces and South Vietnamese troops to patrol riverine and marshy areas where larger boats could not go.
 Two of these airboats were also used by the Khmer National Navy after they were captured from the U.S. Special Forces by the People's Army of Vietnam (PAVN) in September 1967.

 Airboats are also used in Texas and Iraq for border patrol.
 The airboats used in Iraq were supplied by American companies and assembled in Iraq by American civilian contractors, and they are used by both American and Iraqi forces to patrol the Tigris and Euphrates rivers, the marshes of southeastern Iraq, and the Shatt al-Arab waterway, the latter two of which include parts of the Iran-Iraq border.
 Modern Iraqi military airboats are 18 feet long, powered by 454 hp engines hooked up to 78 in Whirlwind propellers, and armed with M240 crew-served machine guns.
 The Nov/Dec 2007 issue of Airboating Magazine had an article on airboats used in Vietnam and in Iraq and has had numerous articles on airboats used by U.S Coast Guard and other state and county EMS units for rescue of ice fisherman and rescue in floods or after hurricanes.

 In 2013 the Iraqi Ministry of Oil purchased 20 airboats for use as personnel transport, patrol, and cable laying and light cargo boats in the rivers and marshes of Iraq.

 Tourism

-Airboat rides have become popular as a ecotourism activity in several locations including the Florida Everglades and the Louisiana bayou.
-A typical airboat tour lasts between 60-90 minutes and carries passengers at speeds of up to 60 miles per hour.
+Airboat rides have become popular as an ecotourism activity in several locations including the Florida Everglades and the Louisiana bayou.
+A typical airboat tour lasts between 60–90 minutes and carries passengers at speeds of up to 60 miles per hour.
 Most tour companies employ experienced captains who are able to point out alligators and other wildlife and flora from a safe distance.
 Most companies promote a very high chance of seeing an alligator on their tours.